william-rice/mtn-proj/README.md

 # mtn-proj

+Update: Unfortunately, the Mountain Project Data API is no longer available, so the project stops here.

+---

 `mp-bot.py` uses Selenium to navigate through mountain project's site, downloading route data from various areas as csv files and storing them in the folder `csv-routes`.

 `union-csvs.ipynb` opens that folder, reads in all the csv data,  combines that data into one frame, and writes the combined result out into the file `scraped.csv` (so named because this data was scraped from the site using `mp-bot.py`).